MicrosoftDocs/Contribute/.github/ISSUE_TEMPLATE/general-issue-template.md

 ---
 name: General issue template
-about: This template is for all feedback/issues for the Contribute repo.
+about: Use this template to report all feedback/issues for the contributor guide.
 title: ''
 labels: ''
 assignees: carlyrevier, jehchow

 ---

+---
+**PLEASE READ AND THEN DELETE BEFORE SUBMITTING YOUR ISSUE**

 Welcome to the Microsoft Docs contributor guide feedback form!

 Issues submitted here are reviewed by the repo managers of the Docs contributor guide, **not product teams.** Your issue should pertain to the documentation in this [contributor guide](https://docs.microsoft.com/en-us/contribute/?branch=main) only.
 Requests for updates to products or product documentation will be closed.